tichx/mlworkflow/README.md

     ```

 7. (Optional) Then, she also wants to share the environment that the code runs in, in which case she will need to package her environment again like Senario 1 and push to GitHub.
-If the environment has changed, ```hub env-package``` will notify the changes and kindly remind what to be tracked.
+If the environment has changed, ```gh env-package``` will notify the changes and kindly remind what to be tracked.

     ```bash

     # scan and generates setup file **
-    $ hub package-env
+    $ gh package-env
     > Found 3 environment files modified in /mlruns/
         - 3 changes in /mlruns/artifacts
         - 29383 insertions in /mlruns/experiments